Kenan Thompson: Personal life

+Thompson says that in early 2000s, his accountant stole $1.5 million from him, his entire savings from his career as a child actor.

+He attended Santa Monica College, but did not finish.

 Thompson married model Christina Evangeline in 2011.
-On June 20, 2014, the couple had their first child, Georgia Marie.
-On July 31, 2018, they welcomed their second child, Gianna Michelle.
+The couple has two daughters, born in 2014 and 2018.
 On April 7, 2022, it was announced that the two had been separated for over a year, and are co-parenting their daughters.
 On June 15, 2022, it was announced that Thompson was officially filing for divorce.

 In 2020, he became the spokesman for Universal Destinations & Experiences' "Let Yourself Woah" campaign, and was set to host the 2020 White House Correspondents' Dinner before it was cancelled due to the COVID-19 pandemic.
 2021 would also see Thompson be named host of that year's Nickelodeon Kids' Choice Awards and People's Choice Awards.
 He also hosted The Jonas Brothers Family Roast on Netflix.

 In December 2021, Thompson co-founded the production company and talent incubator Artists for Artists (AFA).
 Their first announced project, Mike Tyson: Undisputed Truth Part 2 is in collaboration with Mike Tyson and wife Lakiha "Kiki" Spicer and a sequel to the boxer's 2013 HBO special.
 In March 2022, AFA fully funded the launch of Twenty Two Entertainment, led by actors Michael Rainey Jr. and Gianni Paolo, best known from the Starz series Power Book II: Ghost.

 In December 2023, Thompson released a memoir titled When I Was Your Age.

 In early 2024, Thompson was diagnosed with GERD.

 On August 21, 2024, Thompson appeared at the Democratic National Convention tying Project 2025 to the presidential candidacy of Donald Trump, claiming, "You vote for him.
 You vote for all of this."